Roy Stryker: Life

 After serving in the infantry in World War I, Stryker went to Columbia University, where he studied economics.
 He used photography to illustrate his economics texts and lectures.
 At Columbia, he worked with Rexford Tugwell.
 When Tugwell became part of Franklin D. Roosevelt's Resettlement Administration, Stryker followed him.
 Tugwell and Stryker refocused the attention of the Resettlement Administration to document the problems of the heartland, and in 1935 Stryker became the head of the Historical Section (Information Division) of the RA.
 The RA was renamed as the Farm Security Administration, and Stryker set up the photo-documentary project.

 Stryker was a manager of the FSA's photographic project.
 The photographers involved attested to his skill in getting good work from them.
 He ensured that the photographers were well briefed on their assigned areas before being sent out, and that they were properly funded.
 However, Stryker has been criticized for his destructive editing, as he would sometimes physically deface negatives by punching holes in them.

 "Roy was a little bit dictatorial in his editing and he ruined quite a number of my pictures, which he stopped doing later.
 He used to punch a hole through a negative.
 Some of them were incredibly valuable," photographer and artist Ben Shahn has been quoted saying.

 Stryker also made sure that mainstream publications had access to FSA photographs.
 This both helped focus public attention on the plight of the rural poor and set up the commercial careers of his photographers.
 Overall, from 164,000 developed negatives, some 77,000 different finished photographic prints were made for the press, plus 644 color images.

 Photographers hired by Stryker for the FSA included Dorothea Lange, Arthur Rothstein, Walker Evans, Ben Shahn, John Vachon, Marion Post Wolcott, Russell Lee, Jack Delano, Gordon Parks, John Collier, Carl Mydans, and Edwin and Louise Rosskam.

 During World War II, the photographic unit of the FSA was reassigned to the Office of War Information.
 It was used to produce what was essentially propaganda and disbanded after a year.
 At the same time, the US Congress disbanded the FSA.
 The holdings of the FSA's photographic unit were transferred to the Library of Congress.

+Standard Oil project

 Stryker resigned from the government.
 He worked for Standard Oil in its public relations documentary project from 1943 to 1950, hiring some of the photographers he had worked with at FSA.